ImayaDismas/personal_site_final/README.md

 # personal_site_final
-A website the tell more information about Imaya Dismas
+A website the tell more information about Imaya Dismas.
+The skills, his works and contact information